echonax07/Data_augmentation/readme.md

 DA-5 | Scaling, Rotation, Translation
 ALL | Run all the DA1,DA2,DA3,DA4 with the above given probability distribution

-Operations available in Spatial/Non Spatial Transforms are :
+> DA-5 only uses the SITK library rest of them uses the TorchIO library Operations available in Spatial/Non Spatial Transforms are :

 	1. Spatial Transforms : RandomAffine(Translation, Rotataion, Scaling), RandomAnisotropy, RandomElasticDeformation